-Marisa Twigg, Communications Coordinator, March 3, 2023
+Marisa Twigg, Creative and Communications Director, March 3, 2023

 COLUMBUS, OH — Increased environmental and health testing, stricter rail safety regulations, more resources for first responders and emergency response legislative reforms are severely needed as the East Palestine community enters its second month confronting the Feb.
 3 toxic train derailment.
 Experts and community advocates emphasized these priorities during a legislative and press briefing on the incident hosted by the Ohio Environmental Council (OEC) on March 2.

 “The people matter, the environment matters and we wanted to make sure that the people feel safe,” Daniel Winston, co-executive director of local advocate River Valley Organizing, said during the East Palestine Legislative Briefing panel.
 “I just ask you from the bottom of my heart, from the people of Columbiana County and as a representative of the people who are in East Palestine that you consider doing what is best for the people of East Palestine.”

 Moderated by the OEC’s Managing Director for Water Policy Melanie Houston, the panel featured experts in rail safety, emergency response, and air, soil and water quality.
 Together, the speakers helped illuminate what is known about this environmental disaster, what facts must continue to be scrutinized and what reforms need more advocacy in order to protect the health and wellbeing of Ohioans and their environment.

 “We do not yet have the data to fully understand the chemicals released during the accident, or the residual chemicals remaining in the environment,” Dr. Peter DeCarlo, associate professor of environmental health and engineering at Johns Hopkins University, explained during the panel.
 “There are quite literally thousands of chemicals that will be produced through the incomplete combustion of the chemicals that formed the plume.”